BOUSHABAMohammed/vagrant-docker/README.md

 Vagrant box with Docker using Ubuntu (bento/ubuntu-20.04).

-The box container a Nginx Docker container already ready to use
+The box contains a Nginx Docker container already ready to use

 How To